Mattdev92/Mem_Project_2/README.md

 Used technologies:
  1. Modern React with hooks - as a main library
  2. Redux with hooks - as a state management
- 3. material UI for styling
+ 3. Material UI for styling
- 4. styled components for custom styling
+ 4. Styled components for custom styling
- 5. React lazy - for lzy loading images
+ 5. React lazy - for lazy loading images with spinner from React-loader-spinner
  6. React router - for routing
- 7. prettier and eslint for static code anlizing
+ 7. Prettier and eslint for static code anlizing

 Implemented solutions